Background image

 Research

-I am a professor in the Global Gender and Sexuality Studies Department at the University at Buffalo.
+I am Professor of Global Gender and Sexuality Studies and Indigenous Studies at the University at Buffalo.
 My research primarily focuses on Native American writing and politics from the eighteenth century onward, exploring the ways that Indigenous peoples have negotiated U.S. racial and imperial formations.
 I explore the roles of gender, sexuality, affect, and eroticism in those dynamics, addressing legal and administrative frameworks, textual representations, and forms of everyday experience.
 I also have written extensively about the relations among varied processes of racialization in the context of U.S. empire.

 Race, Family, Governance